 A major result in the theory of graph minors is that every graph $G$ with sufficiently large average degree $d(G)$ contains a complete graph $K_{t}$ as a minor.
 That is, a $K_{t}$ can be constructed from $G$ using \emph{vertex deletion}, \emph{edge deletion} and \emph{edge contraction}.
 Let Mader \cite{fast1} showed that $g(t)$ is well-defined, and that $g(t) \leq 2^{t-2}$.
 Subsequently, Mader \cite{fast2} improved this bound to $g(t) \leq 16t\log_{2} t$, and later this was improved to $g(t) \in \Theta(t\sqrt{\log t})$ by Thomason \cite{fast3} and Kostochka \cite{fast4,fast5}, which is best possible.
 Thomason \cite{fast6} later determined the asymptotic constant for this bound.

 This paper considers linear-time algorithms for finding a $K_{t}$-minor in a graph with high average degree.
-This question was first considered by Reed and Wood \cite{fast7} who gave a $O(n)$-time algorithm to find a $K_{t}$-minor in an $n$-vertex graph $G$ with $d(G) \geq 2^{t-2}$.
+This question was first considered by Reed and Wood \cite{fast7} who gave a $O(n)$ time algorithm to find a $K_{t}$-minor in an $n$-vertex graph $G$ with $d(G) \geq 2^{t-2}$.
 We improve on this result by lowering the required bound on the average degree to within a constant factor of optimal:

-\begin{theorem} For all fixed $\epsilon > 0$ and fixed sufficiently large $t \geq t(\epsilon)$, there is a $O(n)$-time algorithm that, given an $n$-vertex graph $G$ with average degree $d(G) \geq (2+\epsilon)g(t)$, finds a $K_{t}$-minor in $G$. \end{theorem}
+\begin{theorem} For all fixed $\epsilon > 0$ and fixed sufficiently large $t \geq t(\epsilon)$, there is a $O(n)$ time algorithm that, given an $n$-vertex graph $G$ with average degree $d(G) \geq (2+\epsilon)g(t)$, finds a $K_{t}$-minor in $G$. \end{theorem}

-Reed and Wood used their algorithm mentioned above as a subroutine for finding separators in a graph excluding a fixed minor (also see \cite{fast11} for a related separator result).
-This result has subsequently been used by Tazari and M{\"u}ller-Hannemann \cite{fast8} to find shortest paths in linear time on proper minor-closed graph classes, by Yuster and Zwick \cite{fast9} to find maximum matchings in a graph with an excluded minor, and by Wulff-Nilsen \cite{fast10} in a faster shortest path algorithm for $H$-minor free graphs with negative edge weights.
-The algorithm given here speeds up all these results (in terms of the dependence on $t$).
+Reed and Wood used their algorithm mentioned above as a subroutine for finding separators in $H$-minor free graphs (also see \cite{fast11} for a related separator result).
+This result has subsequently been used in other algorithms for $H$-minor free graphs, in particular, shortest path algorithms by Tazari and M{\"u}ller-Hannemann \cite{fast8} and Wulff-Nilsen \cite{fast10}, and a maximum matching algorithm by Yuster and Zwick \cite{fast9}.
+The algorithm presented in this paper speeds up all these results (in terms of the dependence on $H$).

-Finally, note that Robertson and Seymour \cite{fast12} describe a $O(n^{3})$-time algorithm that tests whether a given $n$-vertex graph contains a fixed graph $H$ as a minor, and that Reed and Kawarabayashi have announced a $O(n \log n)$-time algorithm for this problem.
+Finally, note that Robertson and Seymour \cite{fast12} describe a $O(n^{3})$ time algorithm that tests whether a given $n$-vertex graph contains a fixed graph $H$ as a minor.
+The time complexity was improved to $O(n^{2})$ by Kawarabayashi et al.~\cite{fast13}.
+Kawarabayashi and Reed have announced a $O(n \log n)$ time algorithm for this problem.

 {\arabic{footnote}}